-If a favorite part of you I had to choose,
+If a favourite part of you I had to choose,

-I’d struggle between the leopard skin leggings or the dangerously flat shoes,
+I’d struggle with the leopard skin leggings or the dangerously flat shoes,

 I’m so happy that we are going steady,

 Especially as with the way you dress, it only takes you three and half minutes to get ready